 - Input tax due dates and set reminders on Google Calendar

 - Send in quarterly business tax payments via snail mail.

 - Email my tax preparer and give him access to my FreshBooks account

 - Tax preparer files my annual tax returns and sends me the summary

 - Federal tax return due dates: For split corporations, federal taxes are due March 15; sole proprietors or individual LLC have a federal tax due date of April 15.

-Keeping track of your photography business expenses might be tedious, but it is a way to save money through tax deductions.
+Tracking photography business expenses is tedious, but it’s a part of doing your taxes legally.
 Use the resources and tips above to help set up a solid system for your new business.
 Any other resources you would recommend?
 Let me know in the comments below.